-The Board nominated Mr. Childs, in part, because it recognizes Mr. Childs' critical role in delivering value to all Company stakeholders, as well as noting the importance of the Company's CEO serving on the Board, as he is the one closest to the Company's day-to-day operations and is able to communicate the Board's expectations, advice and encouragement to the Company's approximately 15,000 employees.
+The Board nominated Mr. Childs, in part, because it recognizes Mr. Childs' critical role in delivering value to all Company stakeholders, as well as noting the importance of the Company's CEO serving on the Board, as he is the one closest to the Company's day-to-day operations and is able to communicate the Board's expectations, advice and encouragement to the Company's nearly 14,000 employees.

-Other Directorships: Mr. Childs currently serves on the Salt Lake City Branch of the Federal Reserve Bank of San Francisco and is the Chair of the NextGen Advisory Committee of the Federal Aviation Administration (FAA).
+Other Directorships: Mr. Childs currently serves on the Salt Lake City Branch of the Federal Reserve Bank of San Francisco, serves on the Intermountain Healthcare Desert Region Board of Trustees and is the Chair of the NextGen Advisory Committee of the Federal Aviation Administration (FAA).